Army Wife Life: I could so write a book...

 Do unholy feelings struggle in your breast?

-Bring your case to Jesus—He will give you rest.
+Bring your case to Jesus—He will give you rest. - Stumbling on the mountains dark with sin and shame,

 Stumbling toward the pit of hell’s consuming flame;